 Are you looking for a way to get your child reading more?
 Start a kid’s book club!
-It’s the perfect way to get them reading and discussing books, my free printable guide and worksheets plus free books from Sam’s Club and Scholastic will get you started!
+It’s the perfect way to get them reading and discussing books, my free printable guide and worksheets will help you get started!

 I cannot believe how quickly this summer has flown by, I mean seriously… so super fast!!
 I don’t know about you but we are in full back to school mode here at my house.
 As fellow homeschool moms probably know that means my dining room table is piled high with workbooks and curriculum as I decide how to organize this coming year.
 I know my friends whose kids go to public school are packing backpacks, checking supply lists and running around getting it all together…

 It’s a hectic time of year for sure!

 Part of my planning is always looking at what options we have for homeschool co-ops, groups, field trips etc. Those groups are an important part of our schooling so scheduling around the ones we want to attend is a big part of planning our upcoming year.
 In my planning this year I was penciling in dates for my book club and had a great idea…. why not start one for the kids??

 I love belonging to a book club, I love talking about books with my friends and reading books that they’ve picked out that I might not normally pick myself.